tentone/escher.js/README.md

 ### Custom Objects

-- Its possible to create custom graph elements by expanding the Object2D class, and overriding its draw(), transform() methods.
+- Its possible to create custom graph elements by expanding the Object2D class, and overriding its `draw(context, viewport, canvas)` and its `transform(context, viewport, canvas)` methods.
-- The draw(context, viewport, canvas) function is where the object gets draw into the screen, here you can implement your custom object as if it was drawn alone in a canvas.
+- The `draw(context, viewport, canvas)` function is where the object gets draw into the screen, here you can implement your custom object as if it was drawn alone in a canvas.
+- The `transform(context, viewport, canvas)` is where the object matrix gets applied to the canvas drawing context, it is assumed that the viewport transformation was pre-applied.
 - Consider the point zero the origin of the object, every object has a position, rotation, scale and origin points used to control the object transform, these points don't need to be considered in the draw method.
 - Example of a custom element, drawing a custom box with a red gradient.